deepskystacker/DSS/Installers/README.txt

 15. Improve the Quality Chart FWHM plot by replacing FWHM more than three standard deviations above the median value with the median value before processing.
 This presents very bright stars from dominating the plot.

+16. Major re-design of the "Processing" panel.
+The old controls have been removed and replaced with a control to perform an inverse hyperbolic side stretch of the image with the ability to preview the changes.

+    This is a work in progress and most likely be enhanced later.
+The most likely change would be the addition a control to adjust the colour balance of the image.

 Changes for DeepSkyStacker 6.1.3
 ================================